Impact of Raydium on Your Token's Success

 Legacy AMM v4

-- Traditional Model: Integrates with OpenBook for enhanced liquidity
+- Traditional Model: Integrates with OpenBook program for enhanced liquidity.

-- Complex Management: Requires active position management (similar to Uniswap V3 pool or any concentrated pool)
+- Complex Management: Requires active position management (very similar to Uniswap V3 pool or any concentrated pool).

 Why Choose Standard AMM for Token Launch?